How to Create the Modern Business Plan for Your Startup

 Steer clear of too many details in an executive summary of your biz plan, via @zjellstrom #Frsdchat— Sarah Nagel (@sprout_sarah) June 15, 2016

-A good executive summary will grab your reader's attention and entice him to keep reading.
+A good executive summary will grab your reader's attention and entice them to keep reading.
 It answers the, "Why?" more than the, "How?"

 It is less about your product, and more about your proof-of-concept around that product.
 Less, "what you do," and more, "why you matter to customers."George Deeb